About Mediterranea

 It consists of a minimum of 3 and a maximum of 15 members elected by the Assembly and is renewed every two years.

-43 years old, social worker, member of the Naples Land Crew of Mediterranea Saving Humans.
+Social worker, member of the Naples Land Crew of Mediterranea Saving Humans.

 Originally from Benevento, she has been living in Naples for almost 15 years, fully engaged in Italy's social movements of the past two decades: with the coordination of the Campania centri sociali first and in the Disobedient Movement.